AdarshBiswal/onlineReservation/README.md

 ##### Schema Used <h6>
   1. (USER table and BUS table)many to many -> one user can select multiple bus.

-  2.(USER table and BOOKING table) many to many -> one user
+  2. (USER table and BOOKING table) many to many -> one user